Learning shell commands for data science (DataCamp).

 - The structure is

-- The list of things the loop is to process (in our case, the words
+for…variable…in…list…; do…body…; done - The list of things the loop is to process (in our case, the words

-). - The variable that keeps track of which thing the loop is currently processing (in our case,
+gif,jpg, andpng). - The variable that keeps track of which thing the loop is currently processing (in our case,

-). - The body of the loop that does the processing (in our case,
+filetype). - The body of the loop that does the processing (in our case,

-echo $filetype
+echo $filetype).

 - The structure is

-directory.
-Sometimes we often set a variable using a wildcard expression to record a list of filenames.datasets=seasonal/*.csv
+for filename in seasonal/*.csv; do echo $filename; donewill print all csv files inseasonaldirectory.
+Sometimes we often set a variable using a wildcard expression to record a list of filenames.datasets=seasonal/*.csvthenfor filename in $datasets; do echo $filename; done- common mistake:

 - common mistake:

-will print all lines on 2017-07 in all files without printing the file names.
+for file in seasonal/*.csv; do grep -h 2017-07 $file; donewill print all lines on 2017-07 in all files without printing the file names.

 A loop can also contain any number of commands.
 To tell the shell where one ends and the next begins, you must separate them with semi-colons: for f in seasonal/*.csv; do echo $f; head -n 2 $f | tail -n 1; done